NVSK-AKHILESH/EI_Study_Submission/README.md

 ## Contributors

-- [Your Name]
+- [NVSK Akhilesh]

-Feel free to customize this information based on any additional features or specific details about your implementation.
-This README file serves as a guide for users to understand and interact with your To-Do List Manager.
+Feel free to customize this information based on any additional features or specific details about the implementation.
+This README file serves as a guide for users to understand and interact with To-Do List Manager.